microsoft/MixedRealityToolkit-Unity/Documentation/Installation.md

 Accepting these options is completely optional, but recommended.

 Some prefabs and assets require TextMesh Pro, meaning you need the TextMesh Pro package installed and the assets in your project (Window -> TextMeshPro -> Import TMP Essential Resources). **After you import TMP Essentials Resources, you need to reopen the scene to see changes**.
+Double click the selected scene in the Project tab to see the TMP changes reflected in the scene.

 ### 3. Switch your Unity project to the target platform